logicmoo/logicmoo_workspace/README.md

 assertions
 ==========

-Ciao Assertion Reader for SWI-Prolog
+Assertion Reader for SWI-Prolog

 Installation
 ============
-To install the Ciao assertion reader, just follow the next sequence of commands in your SWI-Prolog shell:
+To install the assertion reader, just follow the next sequence of commands in your SWI-Prolog shell:

   $ swipl